2024 End of Year Book Survey

 CW: Violence, Torture, Flashbacks to SA, Emotional Abuse.
 (I will not go into detail about any of this in my review.

 It took me two and a half months, but I finally finished reading The Serpent & The Wings of Night by Carissa Broadbent.
-I purchased this book at Tropes & Trifles after seeing the book described as “Hunger Games with Vampires.”
+I purchased this book at Tropes & Trifles after seeing the book described as The Hunger Games with vampires.
 I couldn’t agree more.
 I’d also add that anyone who enjoys Sarah J. Maas would probably enjoy this series.
-The Serpent & The Wings of Night has me hooked and I’m curious to see how the rest of the series will play out.
+The Serpent & The Wings of Night has me hooked, and I’m curious to see how the rest of the series will play out.

-Oraya is a human woman rescued by Vincent, the King of The House Of Night.
+Oraya is a human woman rescued by Vincent, the King of the House of Night.
 Vincent has been training Oraya to be more than her human self, so she can defend herself when necessary.
 Part of that training was to aid Oraya as she entered the Kejari, a bloodthirsty competition where the winner would receive a gift from Nyaxia, the goddess of vampires.
 Oraya is introduced to Raihn, a Rishan vampire and Vincent’s sworn enemy.
 Oraya and Raihn team up as they need to survive all the trials, each having their own agenda for winning.
-As they train together, their bond strengthens and Oraya is tested between her allegiance to her father and the love she’s developing for Raihn.
+As they train together, their bond strengthens, and Oraya is tested between her allegiance to her father and the love she’s developing for Raihn.

 I am obsessed with all the lore in this book.
 I loved Obitraes, the three vampire houses, how they came to be, and how Nyaxia fits into this.
 As a Dungeons & Dragons player, Nyaxia was giving Raven Queen vibes.
 The similarities between the two are uncanny.
 The book has this darker tone and shows the horror the vampires inflict on humans and each other.
 I’m glad there was a map to reference with a glossary list of terms, so I could quickly page back and forth if I was ever confused about any of the terminology.
 If Carissa Broadbent were to write more books within Obitraes, I would buy them all.

 I’m hooked.
-There are so many cliffhangers and I’m curious how much will be revealed in the next books in the series.
+There are so many cliffhangers, and I’m curious how much will be revealed in the next books in the series.
 I rated The Serpent & The Wings of Night four stars on Goodreads.

 With Love From Cold World by Alicia Thompson

 I have quickly been incorporating audiobooks into my routine.
-I listen to audiobooks the most while I’m at work and if the audiobook is interesting enough, I will listen to it while driving.
-I had With Love, From Cold World by Alicia Thompson on hold since August?
+I listen to audiobooks the most while I’m at work, and if the audiobook is interesting enough, I will listen to it while driving.
+I had With Love, From Cold World by Alicia Thompson on hold since August.
 I heard mixed opinions about her books, so I wasn’t sure how I would feel about this one.
 I was pleasantly surprised!
 With Love, From Cold World was so cute, and I plan on reading more of Alicia Thompson’s books in the future.

 Lauren Fox works at Cold World, a winter-themed theme park in Florida.
 Lauren enjoys what she does, but she contemplated going back to school.
 Lauren has been bickering with her co-worker, Asa Williamson, as he constantly bothers her.
 Lauren and Asa are paired up to create a proposal to help generate more revenue for Cold World.
 Lauren and Asa’s partnership develops into something more as they spend more time together.

 I liked both Lauren and Asa as characters.
 They both had interesting stories and perspectives that I think contributed to how they interacted with each other.
-In romance, I think it’s easy to have two characters, they hook up, break up, and then stay together in the end and that’s the whole book.
+In romance, I think it’s easy to have two characters, they hook up, break up, and then stay together in the end, and that’s the whole book.
 In With Love, From Cold World, listening to Lauren and Asa as they talked about their pasts, I felt for them!
-They both had been through so much and I think they bonded over their hardships.
-At first, I wasn’t fully convinced they would be good together as I initially thought they were better off as friends.
+They both had been through so much, and I think they bonded over their hardships.
+At first, I wasn’t fully convinced they would be good together, as I initially thought they were better off as friends.
 By the end of the book, these two were adorable together.

 Besides the romance, I thought there were so many memorable moments.
 One scene that comes to mind is Lauren berating Asa’s parents for abandoning him.
 I listened to this while driving home from a friend’s house and was like “YES LAUREN”.
 We love seeing the female lead calling out Asa’s problematic parents.
 Besides this scene, I liked how the theme park served as the setting for the story.
 If this existed in Florida, I’d go to it, why not?

 With Love, From Cold World was so cute.
-Besides the cringe audiobook narrator, this was a book I looked forward to listening to.
+Besides the cringe audiobook narration, this was a book I looked forward to listening to.
 To avoid any more cringy audiobook narrations, I’m going to read Alicia Thompson’s physical books in the future.
 I rated With Love, From Cold World four stars on Goodreads.

 We Sold Our Souls by Grady Hendrix